Epic 2017 End of Year Update

 … Ben was outstanding, I cannot say enough good things about him.
 He has compassion, strength, very good judgement and in difficult situations made difficult decisions for the best of the group and individuals.
 He went all out to help people, even when he wasn’t well himself and when he needed to be tough, he was, when he needed to show warmth and understanding, he did.
 In addition the porter and camp crew were incredible, I think they all blew us away with their knowledge, care, determination and support.
 Dean was also excellent, with great knowledge and patience and someone who we trusted implicitly.

 Thank you again – Epic are on my ‘high recommendation’ list for sure.”

 Epic also gives an enormous amount of attention to the feedback we receive from our travellers.
 So, in response to concerns from returned adventurers over the amount of litter seen on the various Kili trails, we have now initiated a program to employ a Tanzanian porter dedicated to collecting litter for the duration of each and every Epic climb on Mount Kilimanjaro.

-Wildlife safaris continue in all our destinations and through the Christmas and New Year period several groups will enjoy the wildebeest migration as they settle on the short grass plains of the Southern Serengeti – ready to give birth in late January and February.
+Wildlife safaris continue in all our destinations and through the Christmas and New Year period several groups will enjoy the great wildebeest migration.
+They will settle on the short grass plains of the Southern Serengeti – ready to give birth in late January and February.
 We have a great Green Season Tanzania safari experience for 2018 travel – please ask for details if interested.

-Also in early 2018, we have a wonderful line up of trips ranging from Chimpanzee and Gorilla trekking in Rwanda and Uganda to a unique journey into Ethiopia to enjoy the rich cultural experiences and breathtaking natural beauty of this incredibly diverse country.
+Also in early 2018, we have a wonderful line up of trips.
+These range from Chimpanzee and Gorilla trekking in Rwanda and Uganda to a unique journey into Ethiopia.
+Each brings rich cultural experiences and breathtaking natural beauty of these incredibly diverse countries

 Please contact us if we can help tailor your next epic journey of a lifetime.